revrtwo/AmazonsBestPrices/CONTRIBUTING.md

-Contributions to the master branch are currently not allowed.
+Contributions to the master branch are currently not welcomed.

 This is a personal, open source project.